symfony/symfony-docs/forms.rst

 .. tip::

-    By default, ``<label>`` tags of required fields are rendered with a ``required`` CSS class, so you can display an asterisk for required fields applying these CSS styles:
+    By default, ``<label>`` tags of required fields are rendered with a ``required`` CSS class, so you can display an asterisk by applying a CSS style:

     .. code-block:: css